BearWave Logo BearWave Line Logo

 Is it really free and open source?

 Yes.
 BearWave is 100% free software, licensed under the GNU GPLv3 license.
-You can find the entire source code on GitHub.
+You can find the entire source code on GitHub and GitLab.

 Where does BearWave store its data?